espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Blast Suit.md

 * * *

 **Effect** The _blast suit_ locks together into a rigid bulwark, protecting you from the blast but preventing you from moving from your position under any circumstances.
-You become [[Immobilized]], gain a +2 circumstance bonus to your Reflex save against area effects, and gain resistance 5 to all damage you would normally take from area effects and scatter splash damage (this doesn't damage the _blast suit_).
+You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Immobilized]], gain a +2 circumstance bonus to your Reflex save against area effects, and gain resistance 5 to all damage you would normally take from area effects and scatter splash damage (this doesn't damage the _blast suit_).
 These effects persist for as long as the suit remains in the locked position.
 You can Interact with the suit to unlock it.